jschnurr/kubernetes-the-hard-way-on-azure/README.md

 Kubernetes The Hard Way on Azure is optimized for learning, which means taking a not so long route to ensure you understand each task required to bootstrap a Kubernetes cluster.
 The original long route is shortened with the help of [Terraform](https://www.terraform.io/) and [Bash](https://www.gnu.org/software/bash/) shell scripts for semi automated deployment steps (fun for learning) and also fully automated end to end deployment along with scaling of Kubernetes cluster on Azure.

+This tutorial project is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+While the original one uses GCP as the platform to deploy kubernetes, this project uses Azure.
+If you prefer the GCP version, refer to the original one [here](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+There are some more differences to the original and they are documented [here](docs/differences-to-original).

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

 ## Copyright